 Ruth Orkin: American Girl in Florence - Cosmopolitan, Sept.
 1952

-A collaboration with the model Jinx Allen, whom Orkin met in Florence while on assignment, this picture depicts a beautiful young woman being ogled and propositioned by a gauntlet of men, as she sails through, blithely unconcerned.
+Made in collaboration with the model Jinx Allen, whom Orkin met in Florence while on assignment, this picture depicts a beautiful young woman being ogled and propositioned by a horde of men, as she sails through, blithely unconcerned.
 Although it isn't exactly a fashion photograph, it helped broadcast the image of the poised, self-confident American girl.